kylebakerio/a-super-sky/README.md

 [![](https://data.jsdelivr.com/v1/package/npm/a-super-sky/badge)](https://www.jsdelivr.com/package/npm/a-super-sky)
 # a-super-sky

 Fancy, lightweight, drop-in day-night sky component for A-Frame.
+Confirmed working with A-Frame 1.3.0.

 Utilizes [a-sun-sky](https://supermedium.com/superframe/components/sun-sky/) and [aframe-star-system](https://github.com/handeyeco/aframe-star-system-component) for A-Frame <1.2.0 compatible stars; Also borrowed heavily from [aframe-environment-component](https://github.com/supermedium/aframe-environment-component/commit/ab99293ee54826923212aca0dfc112d35b64d970)'s "starry" preset, a static scene, that I used for the 1.2.0 stars and as a starting point to extrapolate fog color to light color.
 Beyond those, this library adds controls to enable and control animation, fog to create a more appealing (imo) star fade in/out effect, stronger sunset effect, and also adds a directional light entity that roughly tracks the sun/moon to allow shining a directional shadow-casting light source from the shader's "sun".
 Significant effort has been spent creating smooth transitions between all of these moving parts to create a coherent environment.